jenofdoom/academy-responsive-web/README.md

 <ul v-cloak>
 ```

-### Commiting your progress
+### Committing your progress

 Now is a good time to commit, as we got the JavaScript working.
-In a terminal
+In a new
-window:
+terminal window:

 ```
 cd ~/projects/webapp